Endoxocrinus parrae: Distribution and habitat

-Endoxocrinus parrae is found in benthic communities between 200–1000m deep in the western Atlantic Ocean, and Indo-West Pacific Ocean though it is most common between 500-600m.
+Endoxocrinus parrae is found in benthic communities between 200–1000m deep in the western Atlantic Ocean, and Indo-West Pacific Ocean though it is most common between 500–600m.
 It has been found as far north as the Florida strait and as far south as Brazil, and is native to tropical benthic communities.
-E. parrae has been shown to grown at a more rapid rate in shallower depths due to temperature, but also exhibit less growth in areas without a strong flow of water.
+E. parrae has been shown to grow at a more rapid rate in shallower depths due to temperature, but also exhibit less growth in areas without a strong flow of water.
 As E. parrae are filter feeders, a strong current is required for them to obtain necessary nutrients and energy for growth and survival.
 They are most commonly found in large groups along areas of good water flow, such as along ridges, boulders, and mounds.
 E. parrae have also been observed crawling along the sea floor from areas of low flow to higher flow.